paimoe/rugbyguide_content/content/posts/player-positions.md

 draft = false
 hideDate = true
-todo = 'link to RSA/FRA. link red/yellow cards. more situations with fewer players'
+todo = 'link to RSA/FRA. link red/yellow cards. more situations with fewer players' description = 'All the Rugby Union positions explained'
 +++

 ## Number of Players